When selling on Amazon, There are a variety of different ways that you can advertise your products to millions of potential customers.

 Using PPC enables you to target specific keywords, locations, categories, audience interests, and even competitors.

 You can also set bids and ad copy to get the most out of your campaign.
-However, you will need to regularly optimize and manage your campaigns.
+However, you will need to optimize and manage your campaigns regularly.
 This can help steer you in the right direction so you don’t overspend on keywords that don’t convert into sales.

-PPC is a very effective way of targeting potential customers at the time when they are most likely to be interested in your product/service.
+PPC is a very effective way of targeting potential customers when they are most likely to be interested in your product/service.
 It can lead to the collection of valuable customer data which can help target your ads more effectively in the future.

 The first type of PPC advertising is “Sponsored Product Ads”.
 This type is designed to enable you to bid for particular keywords in order to gain maximum exposure within Amazon search results.